Deltares/hydromt/docs/user_guide/data_overview.rst

 The best way to provide data to HydroMT is by using a **data catalog**.
 The goal of this data catalog is to provide simple and standardized access to (large) datasets.
 It supports many drivers to read different data formats and contains several pre-processing steps to unify the datasets.
-A data catalog can be initialized from one or more **yaml file(s)**, which contain all required information to read and pre-process a dataset, as well as meta data for reproducibility.
+A data catalog can be initialized from one or more **configuration file(s)**, which contain all required information to read and pre-process a dataset, as well as meta data for reproducibility.
+Supported data formats are ``yaml`` and ``toml``

 You can :ref:`explore and make use of pre-defined data catalogs <existing_catalog>` (primarily global data), :ref:`prepare your own data catalog <own_catalog>` (e.g. to include local data) or use a combination of both.

 ..
 TIP::

-    If no yaml file is provided to the CLI build or update methods or to :py:class:`~hydromt.data_catalog.DataCatalog`, HydroMT will use the data stored in the :ref:`artifact_data <existing_catalog>` which contains an extract of global data for a small region around the Piave river in Northern Italy.
+    If no configuration file is provided to the CLI build or update methods or to :py:class:`~hydromt.data_catalog.DataCatalog`, HydroMT will use the data stored in the :ref:`artifact_data <existing_catalog>` which contains an extract of global data for a small region around the Piave river in Northern Italy.